Big Boy No. 4014

 Twenty-five Big Boys were built exclusively for Union Pacific Railroad, the first of which was delivered in 1941.
 The locomotives were 132 feet long and weighed 1.2 million pounds.
 Because of their great length, the frames of the Big Boys were "hinged," or articulated, to allow them to negotiate curves.
 They had a 4-8-8-4 wheel arrangement, which meant they had four wheels on the leading set of "pilot" wheels which guided the engine, eight drivers, another set of eight drivers, and four wheels following which supported the rear of the locomotive.
 The massive engines normally operated between Ogden, Utah, and Cheyenne, Wyo.

-Eight of the Big Boys were donated for public display in various cities around the country.
-They can be found in Pomona, Calif.; St. Louis, Mo.; Dallas, Texas; Omaha, Neb.; Denver, Colo.; Scranton, Penn.; Green Bay, Wis.; and Cheyenne, Wyo.
+There are seven Big Boys on public display in various cities around the country.
+They can be found in St. Louis, Missouri; Dallas, Texas; Omaha, Nebraska; Denver, Colorado; Scranton, Pennsylvania; Green Bay, Wisconsin; and Cheyenne, Wyoming.

 |Water Capacity:||24,000 gallons|